Uplift » 6 Ways to Avoid Distracted Driving

 Distracted Driving in the United States

-In a 2015 study, the NHTSA published a report indicating that during the year of 2010, distracted driving caused 3,267 fatalities, 735,000 nonfatal injuries and damaged 3.3 million vehicles.
+In 2015, the NHTSA published a report indicating that in 2010, distracted driving caused 3,267 fatalities and 735,000 nonfatal injuries, and damaged 3.3 million vehicles.

 1. Limit use of your cell phone while driving

-A car mount for your phone can easily help you avoid excessive use and keep to the one finger / eyes on the road rule.
+A car mount for your phone can easily help you avoid excessive use and keep to the one-finger, eyes-on-the-road rule.

 Credit Card Icon